 “As demonstrated by our recent results, Allwyn is a highly cash generative business with a strong financial and operational platform to pursue its organic and inorganic growth strategy and to invest in new opportunities.
 These include the National Lottery in the UK, where we are set to become the operator in 2024.
 We continue to pursue sustainable and profitable growth and remain excited about the many opportunities we see in the lottery business in Continental Europe, the UK, the United States and elsewhere.”

-Gary D Cohn and Clifton S. Robbins, CRHC’s Co-Founders and Co-Chairmen, said: “Our partnership with Allwyn was announced in January and since then we have witnessed a pronounced negative turn in market psychology, and just a week ago, the market suffered its worst day since June 2020.
+Gary D Cohn and Clifton S. Robbins, CRHC’s Co-Founders and Co-Chairmen, said: “Our partnership with Allwyn was announced in January and since then we have witnessed a pronounced negative turn in market psychology, and just last week the market suffered its worst day since June 2020, with the sharply negative trend continuing this week.
 Karel Komárek and his teams at KKCG and Allwyn have much to be proud of in the lottery-led entertainment company they are building.
 Nevertheless, the persistently volatile and negative market conditions have led to our mutual decision with Allwyn not to proceed in completing the transaction.
 We wish them every success going forward.”

 CRHC’s Board of Directors will consider in due course CRHC’s next steps, including whether to seek an alternative business combination.
 On September 7, 2022, CRHC shareholders approved an initial extension of CRHC’s expiration date to December 11, 2022.